jhudson8/backbone-xhr-events/README.md

 ```
 Backbone.xhrEvents.on('xhr', function(method, model, context) {
   context.on('before-send', function(xhr, settings) {
+    // we need to use before-send because Backbone.sync creates settings.data

     // see if any current XHR activity matches this request
     var match = _.find(model.xhrActivity, function(_context) {
       return context !== _context // make sure the match isn't the current request